NACLab/ngc-learn/docs/tutorials/lava/hebbian_learning.md

     print("Done O")
 ```

-Those should produce raster plots where the spikes correspond to the receptive
+The above should result in raster plots where the spikes correspond to the
+receptive fields of each trained letter pattern.
+Specifically, you should see
-fields of the trained letter.
-Where the top left field is `N0` and the bottom
+that the top left field is `N0` and the bottom right is `N24`.
+Your raster plots
-right is `N24`.
-Your plots should look the ones below.
+should look like the ones below:

 <img src="../../images/tutorials/lava/raster_T.png" width="350" /> <br>
 <img src="../../images/tutorials/lava/raster_X.png" width="350" /> <br>
 <img src="../../images/tutorials/lava/raster_O.png" width="350" /> <br>

-Finally to save the model to disk we can call
+Finally to save the model to disk, you can call the following:

 ```python
     model.save_to_json(".", model_name="trained")
 ```

+which will save your on-chip trained Loihi model to disk for later use.